-The Institute for Veterans and Military Families (IVMF), with grant support from The Heinz Foundation, wanted to mobilize everyday Americans — in particular those who don’t have ties to the military — to care about the issues that affect veterans and demand better support for veterans from their politicians and lawmakers.
+The Institute for Veterans and Military Families (IVMF), with grant support from The Heinz Foundation, wanted to mobilize everyday Americans — specifically, those who don’t have ties to the military and aren’t personally impacted— to care about the issues that affect veterans and demand support from their lawmakers and politicians.

 IMVF is experienced at drafting veteran policy recommendations and they came to NationSwell to transform complex policy documents into an integrated campaign with the goal of engaging untapped audiences to:

 A key insight for the campaign was that since the end of the military draft in the U.S., the divide between the veteran and civilian communities in America has increased.
 Military recruitment has become more dominant in several communities and much rarer in others.
 Many modern Americans have no connection to the military, despite veterans making up almost 10% percent of the population.

 This has created a lack of urgency around veterans’ issues, and the community’s needs for support, particularly as they re-integrate into life after service, have often gone unheard.